ajmaradiaga/cap-eventing/emis/README.md

-# CAP Eventing with Event Mesh capability in SAP Integration Suite
+# CAP Eventing with Event Mesh capability in SAP Integration Suite (EMIS)

 This project contains a CAP application, to run locally, but connecting to the Event Mesh capability part of SAP Integration Suite for eventing.